Sobolev5/carrot-rpc/README.md

 # Carrot
-Carrot it is a python asyncio RPC server/client for RabbitMQ that allows you to make RPC calls.
+Carrot-RPC it is a python asyncio RPC server/client for RabbitMQ that allows you to make RPC calls.
 *Note:* This project in active development and can be unstable.
 You can see live example here: http://5.187.4.179:5888/